Matt Corrente

-Matthew Corrente (born March 17, 1988) is a Canadian former professional ice hockey defenseman who last played in the National Hockey League (NHL) with the New Jersey Devils.
-Corrente was born in Mississauga, Ontario, but grew up in Etobicoke, Ontario.
+Matthew Corrente (born March 17, 1988) is a Canadian former professional ice hockey defenceman who last played in the National Hockey League (NHL) with the New Jersey Devils.
+Corrente was born in Mississauga, Ontario.

 Playing career

 In 2004, he was drafted into the Ontario Hockey League (OHL) by the Saginaw Spirit, 2nd overall.
 During the 2006–07 OHL season, he was traded to the Mississauga IceDogs.
 He was drafted 30th overall in the 2006 NHL Entry Draft by the New Jersey Devils.
-In 2007 the 2007 Future Watch published by The Hockey News ranked Corrente as the top defenceman in the New Jersey Devils system at the time, and third overall after forward Nicklas Bergfors and goalie Jeff Frazee.
+In 2007, the 2007 Future Watch published by The Hockey News ranked Corrente as the top defenceman in the New Jersey Devils system at the time, and third overall after forward Nicklas Bergfors and goalie Jeff Frazee.

 Corrente was called up to the New Jersey Devils on October 14, 2010.